 Arminian and Calvinist CE looks the same on outside

 If one were to look at the Arminian concept of CE and the Calvinist concept of CE, from the outside it looks basically the same: I agree that God chose a people (group/Church) unto Himself.
 I agree that God chose His Son to be the Savior and Head of His people.
 I agree that the Old Testament (OT) provides the pattern for New Testament (NT) CE.
 I agree that God chose Abraham, Isaac and Jacob (more directly Jacob) as the corporate head of Israel.
-I agree that the OT Jews who born into their lineage became part of the elect people of Israel.
+I agree that the OT Jews who were born into their lineage became part of the elect people of Israel.
 I agree that the covenant promises to Israel are fulfilled in Christ.
 I agree that Jesus is the “seed” (offspring) that is spoken of in Galatians 3:16.
 I agree that Jesus is true Israel, that Israel is fulfilled and continues in Christ and His Church as spiritual Israel.
 I agree that those who place their faith in Christ as Lord and Savior are in union with Him and His Church.
 However, how we arrive (arrived) at all this is a whole different matter.
 This difference between the two is what this series about corporate election is all about.

 Note: Not all Calvinists agree that Israel has its fulfillment and continuation in Christ and His Church as spiritual Israel (New Israel), which is known as Fulfillment Theology.
 Many are dispensational (dispensationalism) in their theology, which separates Israel from the Church, believing that God still has a plan for the nation of Israel yet to be fulfilled.
-However, many – if not most – Calvinists are proponents of either Covenant Theology or New Covenant Theology, of which Fulfillment Theology is a central component.
+However, many – if not most – Calvinists are proponents of either Covenant Theology, Baptist Covenant Theology (my position) or New Covenant Theology, of which Fulfillment Theology is a central component.
 Therefore, they agree with this position.
 However, all Calvinists agree that election is according to God’s unconditional sovereign choice.

 Four Major Flaws of Arminian CE